 Check out Amazons deals on their snacks; they have really good prices on their deluxe snack packs!
 If you are looking to have your snacks and meals delivered to your Resort, click here for an easy how-to guide.

 Here are some great ideas to take a look at!

 Things I like to personally pack that the whole family can benefit from are V8 Energy drinks, trail mix with added coffee m&ms, jerky sticks, cliff bars, and smoothie drinks.
 I know, how can your kids drink energy V8 and coffee M&Ms?
 The caffeine in these items are minimal and we obviously do not down a whole drink or 5 bags of M&Ms by ourselves.
 I usually pack enough for everyone to share for a little bit of pep in your step!
 If your teens are anything like mine, when they get hungry or tired, they will get super cranky towards each other.
 Trust me, this saves everyone in the group a whole lot of grief.

 If you are packing in a meal, the easiest lunch to pack would be a classic peanut butter and jelly sandwich or Lunchables.
 If you do not want processed Lunchables, you can purchase all of the stuff you need to make your own at a local store.
 As for drinks, you can pack in Caprisuns, juice or a water bottle.
 But always remember, water is free at quick-service restaurants.

 Things you will need to make this convenient:

 Sharp knife, plastic knife, cooler or lunch box and Ziploc.

-What are your favorite money saving ideas for Disney theme parks?
-Do you have some favorite snacks that didnt make the list?
+What is your favorite money-saving ideas for Disney theme parks?
+Do you have some favorite snacks that didn’t make the list?
 Add them to the comments below!